 - Trade – a forex trade is the buying or selling of a currency pair e.g. USD/GBP.
 It means you buy/sell one currency and simultaneously sell/buy the other.

-- See a list of forex terms.
+- See a list of forex terms and trading resources.

 Your technical trading setup

 You should choose an ECN broker.
 What is an ECN broker?

 It is a broker that sends your trade order through to the market.
 ECN brokers do not trade themselves.
 They are not market makers and therefore they don’t trade against you.
 They are true brokers.

 Market maker brokers will tell you they don’t trade against you, because it is against the law, or they will be caught or whatever.
 All I have to say is, get yourself an ECN broker.